kenlabs/metaverse-school/docs/contribute/README.md

 ---
-title: Write for NFT School
+title: Write for Metaverse School
-description: Learn how to contribute content to the NFT School site and make the global NFT developer community better for everyone.
+description: Learn how to contribute content to the Metaverse School site and make the global Metaverse developer community better for everyone.
 ---
-# Contribute to NFT School
+# Contribute to Metaverse School

-Thank you for your interest in contributing to NFT School!
-As an open-source project, this site relies on people like you to suggest, create, and improve content to make the NFT developer experience better for everyone.
+Thank you for your interest in contributing to Metaverse School!
+As an open-source project, this site relies on people like you to suggest, create, and improve content to make the Metaverse developer experience better for everyone.

 **To get started, check the GitHub repo to see what existing [content request issues](https://github.com/protocol/nft-website/issues?q=is%3Aissue+is%3Aopen+label%3Atopic%2Fdesign-content) are looking for writers** — or if you'd like to add something completely new, [open an issue](https://github.com/protocol/nft-website/issues/new?assignees=&labels=need%2Ftriage&template=content-or-feature-suggestion.md&title=%5BCONTENT+REQUEST%5D+%28add+your+title+here%21%29) to suggest new content.
 Once you've got a project in mind, the guidelines below can help you create  content that's clear, compelling, and valuable to the reader.

 ## Types of content

-Content on NFT School falls into four categories, all designed to help readers understand topics but each taking a slightly different approach to doing so:
+Content on Metaverse School falls into four categories, all designed to help readers understand topics but each taking a slightly different approach to doing so:
 - [Concept guides](#concept-guides)
 - [Tutorials](#tutorials)
 - [How-tos](#how-tos)